michelesantacatterina/mywebsite-hugo/content/home/teaching.md

 +++

-I have been a teaching assistant for the following courses for the Doctoral Program in Epidemiology and the Research School for Clinical Epidemiology at Karolinska Inst:
+I have been a teaching assistant for the following courses for the Doctoral Program in Epidemiology and the Research School for Clinical Epidemiology at Karolinska Institutet:

 - BIO1: Biostatistics I - Introduction for epidemiologists
 - BIO2: Biostatistics II - Logistic regression for epidemiologists